-Trump to award second Medal of Honor
+Trump awards second Medal of Honor

 Story highlights

-- Trump will present the highest military honor to Gary Michael Rose
+- Trump presented the highest military honor to Gary Michael Rose

 - Rose served as a medic in the Vietnam War